ShubhamDev-AI/udacityDataEngineeringNanodegree/Project 2 Data Modeling in Apache Cassandra/README.md

-# This Repository

- Contains the scripts and data used to accomplish the project.

-# This README file

-## Data Modeling in Apache Cassandra: Project Overview
+# Data Modeling in Apache Cassandra: Project Overview

 ![Cassandra and Python](cassandraPython.png)

  This project comprises two main sections:

-### 1. CSV Files ETL
+## 1. CSV Files ETL

  Data is parsed using Python's `os`, `glob` and `csv` libraries.
  A set of CSV files is processed and consolidated into a single CSV file.

-### 2. Data Ingestion and Modeling in Apache Cassandra
+## 2. Data Ingestion and Modeling in Apache Cassandra

  The consolidated CSV is used to supply data to three differente tables, each of these tables is modeled based on one of the three queries given for